How Do I Get English Teaching Jobs in Thailand?

 This method of applying for a job is more popular among the people who have been living in Thailand for a while.
 After preparing a resume and supporting documents such as degrees, transcripts, and criminal background checks, an applicant will first identify schools having the potential to hire, and then visit them requesting a job.
 The best time to do this is during the second half of April and the first part of May before the new Thai school year begins during the second half of May.
 The advantages of this method are: one, the job applicant is not tied up with an agent in a one year contract; and two, the foreigner will make more money.
 The disadvantages are one, it is very time consuming; and two, it is difficult for a person new to Thailand who can't speak or read the Thai language.

 5. Use Your Networking Skills

-This is basically getting a job by being introduced to one by relatives, neighbors, friends, or friends of friends.
-The advantages of this method are: one, it saves you time in searching for a job; and two, it will give you an advantage when applying against other applicants.
+This is getting a job by being introduced to one by relatives, neighbors, friends, or friends of friends.
+The advantages of this method are one, it saves you time in searching for a job; and two, it will give you an advantage when applying in competition with other applicants.
 The only disadvantage might be that you will be indebted to the person who helped you get the job.

 6. Attend Job Fairs

 Every January internationally accredited schools in Southeast Asia will hold job fairs in Bangkok.
 Interested applicants should attend these to get leads for positions in international schools not only in Thailand, but also for schools in neighboring countries like Burma, Laos, Cambodia, and Malaysia.

 The teaching of English as a foreign language will continue to become increasingly important as Thailand completes its transformation into a completely developed ASEAN member country.
 In the future, there will be numerous English language teaching positions for western foreigners.
 These jobs should be easy to find for the informed, daring westerner who isn't afraid to roll the dice.

 Getting a Teaching Job in Thailand

 Getting an EFL Teaching Job in Thailand